Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Woodridge, IL?

-Woodridge features diverse neighborhoods, each with unique thatch management challenges due to variations in soil, development age, and landscape features:
+Woodridge encompasses a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, and landscape features:

-• Historic Woodridge Estates: Mature tree canopy, Drummer silty clay loam, poorly drained soils, decades of thatch accumulation, high compaction from historic development
+• Historic Woodridge Estates: Mature tree canopy, Drummer silty clay loam, poor drainage, decades of thatch accumulation, high compaction from age

-• Seven Bridges Area: Newer developments, moderate tree cover, some tall fescue lawns, less thatch but compaction from recent construction
+• Seven Bridges Area: Newer developments, less tree cover, full sun, rapid Kentucky bluegrass growth, moderate compaction from recent construction

-• Forest Preserve Edge (near Greene Valley Forest Preserve): Proximity to wetlands, buffer zone regulations, seasonal flooding, high water table, environmental oversight
+• Forest Preserve Edge (near Greene Valley Forest Preserve): Proximity to wetlands, buffer zone regulations, seasonal flooding, increased environmental oversight

 2600 Center Drive, Woodridge, IL 60517